RaduRoibu23/Client-Server-App/README.md

 # Client-Server-App

 This project is a command-line client for managing a library system.
-It allows users to register, log in access the library,view books, add books, delete books, and log out.
+It allows users to register, log in, access the library,view books, add books, delete books, and log out.

 ## Key Features